Relationships: We Learned It From Our Parents

 A second user added, “How not to be like my mom in creating learned helplessness in my dad.
 66 years old and still can’t run a washing machine.
 Smh.”

-One Redditor replied, “Compromise and sacrifice.
+One person commented, “Compromise and sacrifice.
 My parents are from two different countries.
 My mother moved to be with my father.
 Then when I was a teen, we moved back to my mother’s birth country so she could be close to her elderly parents.
 Both were/are willing to change jobs and move away from friends and family for each other.”

 Finance